 The tent also has loops where you can attach an optional gear loft if desired.
 Combined with the storage provided by the two vestibules, you’ll have more than enough room for all of your things.
-This makes the Big Agnes Copper Spur UL2 ideal for multi-day stays or for long trail hikes since you can spread out your gear while keeping it out of the rain and mud.
+This makes the Big Agnes Copper Spur HV UL2 ideal for multi-day stays or for long trail hikes since you can spread out your gear while keeping it out of the rain and mud.

 Ease of Setup

 You can increase the lifespan of your tent by purchasing a footprint.
 In campsites where punctures are more likely, this bit of equipment will protect the bottom of the tent from excessive wear.
-Even without the footprint, with careful use, you should expect to be able to enjoy your Copper Spur UL2 for many years.
+Even without the footprint, with careful use, you should expect to be able to enjoy your Copper Spur HV UL2 for many years.

 Weight & Packed Size

-To ensure ease of access and a proper weight distribution, check out our guide on “How to Correctly Pack a Backpack“.
+To ensure ease of access and proper weight distribution, check out our guide on “How to Correctly Pack a Backpack“.
 Alternatively, learn about Ultralight Backpacking, and how you can start shaving weight off your next trip.

-For true ultralight enthusiasts or solo hikers, the Copper Spur UL2 may be a bit too heavy, and there are plenty of ultralight options that may better meet these needs.
-Keep in mind that a single person version of the Copper Spur, the UL1, may be a better choice for solo hikers who like the features of the UL2 but don’t need a second door or vestibule.
+For true ultralight enthusiasts or solo hikers, the Copper Spur HV UL2 may be a bit too heavy, and there are plenty of ultralight options that may better meet these needs.
+Keep in mind that a single-person version of the Copper Spur, the UL1, may be a better choice for solo hikers who like the features of the UL2 but don’t need a second door or vestibule.

 One of the most identifiable features of the Copper Spur line is their color.
 Up until 2017, all tents in this line were only available in a pale gray and bright orange color scheme.
 This combination is highly visible and is a great option for some.
-However, many hikers were pleased that Big Agnes began offering an alternative olive green version of the Copper Spur line during the 2017 redesign.
+However, many hikers were pleased that Big Agnes now offer an alternative olive green version during the 2017 redesign.
 The green tent blends into the environment more easily and is a superior choice for hikers who would like their campsite to be less visible.

 Other Versions & Accessories

 |Minimum Trail Weight||2 lbs.
-12 oz.|
+11 oz.|

 |Fly / Footprint Pitch Weight||2 lbs.
-1 oz.|
+2 oz.|

 |Packaged Weight||3 lbs.
 2 oz.|

-|Packed Size||5.5 x 17.5 inches|
+|Packed Size||6 x 19.5 inches|

-|Floor Dimensions||90 x 52 / 42 inches|
+|Floor Dimensions||88 x 52 / 42 inches|

 |Floor Area||29 square feet|